Thomas Burgh of Gainsborough: Gainsborough Old Hall

 In 1460, Sir Thomas built the great Old Hall in Gainsborough, Lincolnshire.
 Gainsborough Old Hall was not only their home, but also a demonstration of their wealth and importance.
 Sir Thomas was a great benefactor to Newark Church and also the founder of the Chantry and Alms House at Gainsborough.
-In 1470, the manor was attacked by Sir Robert Welles over a clash about lands, status, and honour, but it was not severely damaged.
+In 1470, the manor was attacked by Sir Robert Welles over a clash about lands, status, and honour, and part of it was "pullede downe" according to Warkworth's Chronicle.
 It was in 1484 that Sir Thomas entertained King Richard III in his hall.
 Today, the Hall with its elaborate timber roof survives as well as the kitchen—possibly the most complete medieval kitchen in England.
 The Hall is over five hundred years old and one of the best preserved medieval manor houses in England.

 Marriage

 Sir Thomas married Margaret de Ros (1432–1488) widow of William de Botreaux, 3rd Baron Botreaux (1389–1462).
 Margaret was the daughter of Sir Thomas de Ros, 8th Baron de Ros, and Lady Eleanor Beauchamp, second daughter of Richard Beauchamp, 13th Earl of Warwick, and Elizabeth Berkeley.
 Lady Eleanor was an older paternal half-sister of Henry de Beauchamp, 1st Duke of Warwick, and Anne Neville, Countess of Warwick.
-After the death of the 9th Baron Ros, Margaret's mother, Lady Eleanor, married Edmund Beaufort, 2nd Duke of Somerset, thus making Margaret a maternal half-sister of the Duke of Somerset.
+After the death of 8th Baron Ros, Margaret's mother, Lady Eleanor, married Edmund Beaufort, 2nd Duke of Somerset, thus making Margaret a maternal half-sister of the Duke of Somerset.

 Sir Thomas and Margaret had the following children: